rweigel/phys305/capacitance.md

 %In Region 5., the field due to the inner shell is equal and opposite to the field due to the outer shell (the field is that of two equal and opposite charges at the origin).
 As a result, the field in Region 5. is zero.

-3\.
-How much work will it take to move a charge $q_o$ from the outer surface of the inner shell to the inner surface of the outer shell?
-Said another way, what is the difference in potential energy, $PE_b-PE_a$, for this charge?

-%{\bf Answer}: The electric field in region 3. is inwards with a magnitude of $kQ/r^2$.
+%4. {\bf Answer}: The electric field in region 3. is inwards with a magnitude of $kQ/r^2$.
 This is equivalent to the electric field due to $-Q$ at the origin.
 From the previous tutorial, the change in potential energy of a test charge $q_o$ when it is moved a radius of $a$ to $b$ when there is a charge $q$ at the origin is

 %$$U_b-U_a=kqq_o\left(\frac{1}{b}-\frac{1}{a}\right)$$